Connor Bedard Game Preview: Blackhawks vs. Golden Knights

-Connor Bedard will be on the ice when the Chicago Blackhawks and Vegas Golden Knights play on Saturday at United Center, starting at 8:00 PM ET.
-There are prop bets for Bedard available, and here are some stats to help you with your wagers.
+Connor Bedard will be in action when the Chicago Blackhawks and Vegas Golden Knights meet on Friday at T-Mobile Arena, starting at 6:00 PM ET.
+Does a wager on Bedard interest you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.